Internationalization in Godot

 - The

-Section titled “Translation services”Azure and Google Cloud Platform have very permissive translation services:
+Section titled “Machine-translation services”Azure and Google Cloud Platform have very permissive translation services:

 Azure’s allows 2 million characters per month for free.
 They even allow you to train a custom model, but that won’t work for indie game devs since it requires ten thousand training sentences (reference).